dyashkir/dyashkir.github.com/_posts/2011-12-21-Nodejs-tutorial-for-Heather-Payne-and-Ladies-Learning-Code-Part-2.md

 Final stretch
 -------------

-We now have structure with counters for users and name to play with lets assemble it!
+We now have structure with counters for users and name to play with let's assemble it!

 In the callback of our http server let us add the code to check how many times the user appeared in the csv files and return that number to the user, or let him know that she never showed up.